Last Updated on 10/27/20 by Rose Palmer

-My first trip to Japan was in the summer of 2015.
-While I normally travel independently throughout Europe, I was not sure how easy independent travel would be in Japan, especially on a first visit, so I signed up for a number of tours that left from Tokyo.
+While I normally travel independently throughout Europe, I was not sure how easy independent travel would be in Japan, especially on a first visit, so I signed up for a number of day trips from Tokyo.
 It turned out to be a very efficient and easy way to get a good introduction to the highlights of this culturally rich country.

 At the Toshogu shrine, we walked right in and our tour guide proceeded to tell us about the buildings and the history of the shrine.
 Since the tour was mid week, the site was not very busy.
 We had about 90 minutes here, half of which was guided and half of which was time on our own to explore.
 While it sounds like a lot of time, the Toshugu shrine complex is very large with many intricately carved buildings.
 I could have spent much more time studying and photographing the highly detailed and ornately carved structures.
 The tour did not include the ticket to Ieyasu’s mausoleum.

 From Toshogu, we proceeded to a local restaurant for lunch, which I chose to skip so that I could walk around to explore and photograph in the area.

 After lunch we drove for about 30 minutes to a brief overlook of Lake Chuzenji and Mt.
 Nantai in Nikko National Park.
 I took a few minutes during the stop to walk through Chuzenji Temple which was just across the street.